Herro late 3-pointer lifts Kentucky over Houston, to Elite 8

-The Wildcats had been playing since March 16 without Washington, who spained his left foot in the SEC Tournament against Tennessee.
 His status was a mystery right up until the first media timeout, when he entered to a standing ovation from fans behind the Kentucky bench.

 Houston: The Cougars’ best season since the Phi Slama Jama teams comes to an end.
 Convincing wins over double-digit seeds Georgia State and Ohio State were one thing, but the Cougars were going to be hard-pressed to advance against a Kentucky team near full strength with Washington’s return.
 They almost did it.

 Kentucky: The Wildcats look formidable now that Washington is back.
 Kentucky came out blazing against the nation’s top field-goal defense and then gutted out a ragged second half thanks to Herro’s big 3-pointer.